Budgeting for AI in Accounts Payable

 • Training and Support: Training employees to use the new AI-powered system effectively and providing ongoing technical support for the solution implemented.

-• Infrastructure and Hardware: Depending on the AI solution, there might be additional hardware requirements to run the AI algorithms efficiently.
+• Infrastructure and Hardware: Depending on the AI solution, there might be additional hardware requirements to run algorithms efficiently.
 This is particularly true if you choose to go with an on-premise implementation.

 • Cloud Computing and Storage: Upfront and ongoing costs associated with a cloud-hosted (public or private) instance of an AI-AP automation solution, to include costs for computing power and storage of data and documents.